presto8/apert/README.md

 The name apert is inspired by the aperture of a camera that opens and closes to control the amount of light that enters the camera.
 Similarly, apert opens and closes to control the amount of data that enters the home network.
-The name is also inspired by the book [Anathem](https://en.wikipedia.org/wiki/Anathem), in which a giant door opens periodically during a ceremony called apert to control the spread of information.

 Apert is an alternative to projects like pfSense, OpenWRT, or OPNsense.
 Apert is intended for advanced users who are comfortable editing configuration files